OpenGATE/Gate/docs/generating_and_tracking_optical_photons.rst

 Optical System
 --------------

 The GATE **OpticalSystem** is appropriate to model Optical Imaging systems.
-This system is defined in the following section of the Users Guide: Users Guide:Defining_a_system#OpticalSystem.
+This system is defined in the following section :ref:`opticalsystem-label`.

 Defining material properties
 ----------------------------